Amazing little Mia inspires us

 Looking to the future as an inspirational quad amputee

 Mia’s arms have healed well, and she amazes everyone with her resilience and ability to adapt.
-Her strength and general health have returned and she started Prep at school this year!
+Her strength and general health have returned and she started Prep at school in 2018!
+She is now in Grade 1 and doing really well, surrounded by wonderful friends and teachers.
 Mia is learning to write with her arms, she is very efficient on her iPad, she can feed herself, she is an awesome power wheelchair driver and she is extremely mobile crawling around the house on her elbows and knees.
 Nothing will hold her back!

 Thankfully Mia’s beautiful, cheeky, caring, bubbly, inviting personality is alive and well.
 She has shown such, strength, bravery, adaptability and patience.
 Mia is such a joy to be with and she charms everyone she meets.
 She never complains or asks why this has happened to her.
 She tells us daily she loves us which is the greatest gift in the world.
 Her giggle is infectious!
 She inspires us every day to focus on the positives, have a can-do attitude and enjoy life.